julkarninerokey/britto-v5/README.md

-# Britto3 - Student Portal Application
+# Britto - Student Portal Application

 ## Project Overview

-**Britto3** is a React Native mobile application designed as a comprehensive student portal for Dhaka University (DU).
+**Britto** is a React Native mobile application designed as a comprehensive student portal for Dhaka University (DU).
 The app provides students with easy access to various academic services and information through a modern, user-friendly interface.

 ## Current Features